Fix: Kubernetes ImagePullBackOff - Failed to Pull Image

 If your pod gets past the image pull but then crashes on startup, the issue is different — see Fix: Kubernetes CrashLoopBackOff for debugging container crashes.

-If you have checked everything above and the pod is still stuck in ImagePullBackOff, try these less obvious fixes:
+If you have checked everything above and the pod is still stuck in ImagePullBackOff, these are the less obvious causes I have personally tracked down:

 Expired credentials: Registry tokens and service account keys expire.
 ECR tokens last 12 hours.
 GCR service account keys can be rotated or disabled.
 Regenerate the credentials and recreate the Kubernetes secret.